A Canadian river story

 The flying canoe

-After a night of celebration on New Year’s Eve, a group of voyageurs decide they want to paddle their canoe back home to visit their sweethearts, but they face the dilemma of making it back to work in the morning.
+After a night of celebration on New Year’s Eve, a group of voyageurs decided they wanted to paddle their canoe back home to visit their sweethearts, but they faced the dilemma of making it back to work in the morning.

 Despite Nessie the Loch Ness Monster making her home in Scotland, Canada has a few of its own mystery monsters making waves in folklore.

-While working as a fishing guide out of Gananoque Inn, near Ontario’s 1000 Islands, Brennan almost caught the St. Lawrence River’s most sought after fugitive: Old Moss Back.
+While working as a fishing guide out of Gananoque Inn, near Ontario’s 1,000 Islands, Jake almost caught the St. Lawrence River’s most sought-after fugitive: Old Moss Back.
 After hours of fighting with the fish hooked on his line, Old Moss Back got away, leaving only a scale caught on the barb of the defeated fisherman’s lure.

 While some of Brennan’s larger catches still adorn the walls of the Inn to this day, Old Moss Back remains at large, never to be seen again.